 Heat Stroke Risk Factors

 Heat stroke means that the body temperature rises so high that it cooks the brain so your body stops functioning and you can die.
-Today, twenty years after Stringer’s death, nobody has changed his diagnosis of heat stroke.
-I have no new information on his death, but I do know that certain drugs and supplements increase a person’s risk for heat stroke.
+Today, twenty-two years after Stringer’s death, nobody has changed his diagnosis of heat stroke.
+I have no new information on his death, but I do know that certain drugs and supplements markedly increase a person’s risk for heat stroke.

 During the lawsuit that followed his death, the attorneys for the Minnesota Vikings claimed that he frequently used a supplement called Ripped Fuel, which contains ephedra.
 His training camp roommate said that Stringer had used Ripped Fuel the morning of the day he collapsed.
 No traces of ephedra were found in Stringer’s body, but the Vikings claimed that toxicology reports did not test for ephedra.
 Reports state that his body was tested only for a diuretic called hydrochlorothiazide (Sports Illustrated, February 25, 2003).